Caltinor/Project-MMO-2.0/wiki/configuration/scripting.md

 Target nodes take one or multiple IDs.  for example:
 ```
-item(minecraft:stick)
+item("minecraft:stick")
-block(minecraft:obsidian)
+block("minecraft:obsidian")
-entity(minecraft:zombie, iceandfire:wyvern, alexmobs:elephant)
+entity("minecraft:zombie", "iceandfire:wyvern", "alexmobs:elephant")
 ```
 *Note: when using multiple IDs, each id is separated by a commma*

-Target nodes can also take tags and wildcards.  prefixing a `#` to an ID will tell PMMO this id is a tag. eg `blocks(#c:ores/copper)`.  wildcards let you provide a modid and have all objects for that mod configured by the line.  to use wildcards, use an ID like `modid:*`.  eg `entity(alexmobs:*)`
+Target nodes can also take tags and wildcards.  prefixing a `#` to an ID will tell PMMO this id is a tag. eg `blocks("#c:ores/copper")`.  wildcards let you provide a modid and have all objects for that mod configured by the line.  to use wildcards, use an ID like `modid:*`.  eg `entity("alexmobs:*")`

 PMMO also provides advanced target nodes, which you can read about [here](#advanced-target-nodes)